-The Reformatted Standalone Financial Statements and Reformatted Consolidated Financial Statements of our Company included in this Prospectus are derived from the audited standalone financial statements and audited consolidated finan cial statements prepared in accordance with Indian GAAP for years ended March 31, 2021, March 31, 2020 and March 31, 2019.
+The Reformatted Standalone Financial Statements and Reformatted Consolidated Financial Statements of our Company included in this Prospectus are derived from the audited standalone financial statements and audited consolidated financial statements prepared in accordance with Indian GAAP for years ended March 31, 2021, March 31, 2020 and March 31, 2019.
 The Ministry of Corporate Affairs ("MCA"), in its press release dated January 18, 2016, issued a roadmap for implementation of Ind AS converged with IFRS for non-banking financial companies, scheduled commercial banks, insurers, and insurance companies, which was subsequently confirmed by the RBI through its circular dated February 11, 2016.
 The notification further explains that NBFCs whose equity and/or debt securities are listed or in the process of listing on any stock exchange in India or outside India and having a net worth of less than ₹50,000 lakh, shall comply with Ind AS for accounting periods beginning from April 1, 2021 onwards with comparatives for the periods ending on March 31, 2021 or thereafter.
 Accordingly, Ind AS is applicable to our Company with effect from April 1, 2021.

-The Reformatted Standalone Financial Statements and Reformatted Consolidated Financial Statements along with examination report are included in this Prospectus, as issued by our Statutory Auditor, FRG & Company, Chartered Accountants, in the chapter titled "Financial Statements" on page 113.
-Unless stated otherwise, the financial data in this Prospectus is derived from the Reformatted Consolidated Financial Statements.
+The Interim Unaudited Ind AS Financial Statement along with Limited Review Report and the Reformatted Standalone Financial Statements and Reformatted Consolidated Financial Statements along with examination report are included in this Prospectus, as issued by our Statutory Auditor, FRG & Company, Chartered Accountants, in the chapter titled "Financial Statements" on page 104.
+Unless stated otherwise, the financial data in this Prospectus is derived from the Interim Unaudited Ind AS Financial Statement and Reformatted Consolidated Financial Statements.